Levallois-Perret Cemetery: Location

 The entrance of the cemetery is located on Rue Baudin near the junction with Rue Raspail.
 It is located next to the railway.
 The cemetery is divided into 43 divisions.
 There are good views of Paris in the distance.

 Public transport

-The cemetery is a short walk from Anatole France and Pont de Levallois – Bécon metro stations and are serviced by line 3.
+The cemetery is a short walk from Anatole France station and Pont de Levallois–Bécon station on Paris Métro Line 3.

-The nearest railway station is Gare de Clichy-Levallois, which is serviced by the Transilien Cergy line (L).
+The nearest railway station is Clichy–Levallois station, which is serviced by Transilien Line L.